Garrma/Garrma/README.md

 ### Maxime

+Here you can find some of my projects, mainly done while being a student in Mathematics & Finance.

+A bit about myself : competitive and hard-working by nature, addicted to improving and writing clean code. <br>
+Probably watching Chuck for the 10-th time while 💻

+I am passionate about designing the best structures to take the most out of a program.

 <!--
 **Garrma/Garrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.